mpay24/mpay24-php/README.md

 $config->useFlexLinkTestSystem(true);   // true => Use the Flex Link Test System [DEFAULT], false => use Flex Link Live System
 ```

-Logs are written into `./logs` per default but you can chang it in the config.php or
+Logs are written into `./logs` per default but you can change it in the config.php or
-with the configuration Object if used
+with the configuration object if used

 ```php
 $config->setLogPath('/absolute/path/to/log/dir');
 ```

-Other configuration Options:
+Other configuration options:
 ```php
 $config->setVerifyPeer(true);           // true => Verify the Peer  [DEFAULT], false => stop cURL from verifying the peer's certificate
 $config->setEnableCurlLog(false);       // false => we do not log Curl comunicatio [DEFAULT], true => we log it to a seperat Log file